a-pinault/TeamConnections/README.md

 ## **Who's On Campus**

-Indicate your office presence and availability, and see what others are doing!
+Indicate your office presence and availability, and see when your colleagues will be @Office !

 *> Select a date on the calendar.*